nlpub/russe/2022/tox/index.md

 ## <a name="dataset"></a>Dataset

-For this shared task, we created a new dataset with parallel data for detoxification.
+We provide a parallel detoxification dataset.
+The source sentences are Russian toxic messages from Odnoklassniki, Pikabu, and Twitter platforms.
+The target part of the dataset are the same messages which were manually rewritten by crowd workers to eliminate toxicity.

+The dataset is divided into train, development, and test sets.
+The train and development parts are made available along with their references from the beginning of the competition.
+The source test sentences will be made available during the evaluation phase.
+The reference test sentences will be released after the end of the competition.
+Dataset statistics:
+- train: 3,539 sentence pairs;
+- development: 800 sentence pairs;
+- test: 1,474 sentence pairs.

+The dataset was collected for this competition.
 We hired workers via [Yandex.Toloka platform](https://toloka.yandex.ru/).
 The pipeline for the parallel detoxification collection was presented in the work [4] and tested for an English dataset collection.
 We have improved this pipeline and adapted it for the Russian language.

 The whole pipeline consists of three tasks: